Respiratory Care Therapy

 What Respiratory Care Therapy Majors Need to Know

-People with careers related to respiratory care therapy/therapist were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to respiratory care therapy/therapist and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Respiratory Care Therapy/Therapist Majors

 Respiratory Care Therapy/Therapist majors often go into careers in which the following knowledge areas are important: